Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

-methodologies were starting to become popular in [2001](https://agilemanifesto.org), even the original architects of open office agree it's dead (and now propose [libraries](https://www.fastcompany.com/90626329/these-architects-popularized-the-open-office-now-they-say-the-open-office-is-dead)?), developer remote work was already old enough to have a book written about it eight years ago, and open source was already important last century.
+methodologies were starting to become popular in [2001](https://agilemanifesto.org), even the original architects of open office agree it's dead (and now propose [libraries](https://www.fastcompany.com/90626329/these-architects-popularized-the-open-office-now-they-say-the-open-office-is-dead)?), developer remote work was old enough to have a book written about it eight years ago, and open source was already important last century.

-Innovation in how we work is central to staying competitive; so why continue combining the dead open office experiment with sticky notes or online Kanban boards based on 1970s factory work?
+So our industry's current experiments are old and practices like combining the failed open office experiment with Kanban boards based on 1970s factory work are still common.

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />

-Or if you are onboard with the remote work experiment how can you go beyond using Zoom calls and relentless group chat to simulate an office environment?
+Even with more recent innovation like remote work there is an open office experiment feel to the way Zoom calls and relentless group chat are sometimes being used.

 Full disclosure, we here at Uclusion built a tool to make meeting driven process obsolete, but even we are not selling it as a cure all.
 In 2021, one size fits all forever agile process is already a casualty of the pandemic.
 Every agile